SciWilro/cehg16-workshop/README.md

   frequencies.

-- Predict admixture proportions in test samples using the allele frequencies estimated from the full panel, and from the set with 100 fewer samples (**lkg_hgdp_train**).
+- Predict admixture proportions in test samples using the allele frequencies estimated from the full panel, and from the data set with 100 fewer samples (**lkg_hgdp_train**).

 - Note that we have observed some differences in smaller admixture proportions (typically less than 1%) when using the -P option.
   Suyash (who helped develop this option) is investigating this.

-- Also give instructions here for adding your AncestryDNA or 23andme genotypes to the test set.
+- Optional: estimate admixture proportions from your own genotypes. give instructions here for adding your AncestryDNA or 23andme genotypes to the test set.

 #### Questions